stackgl/glsl-parser/README.md

 [glsl-tokenizer](http://github.com/stackgl/glsl-tokenizer) and turns them into an AST.

-May either be used as a stream
+May either be used synchronously or as a stream.

 ## API